anilsaini043/netflix-gpt/README.md

     - Update profile after create/sign up user using firebase
     - Signout user
     - useSelector, useNavigation, useDispatch hook used
+    - Bugfix : Sign up user displayName and profile picture update
+    - Bugfix : If the user is not logged in redirect "/browse" to Login page and vice-versa
+    - Unsubscribe to the onAuthStateChanged callback
+    - Added hardcoded values or urls in constants.js file
+    - Register on TMDB and get access token and use nowPlaying get api
+    - Fetch nowPlayingMovies data in custom hook and store in the movie slice store
+    - Fetch trailer movie with key and auto play background and embed iframe
+    - Custom hook for trailer video and update the movie slice store
+    - Done main container with youtube autoplay video

 - Created app using VITE
     - npm create vite@latest